Tuesday, September 2, 2025

 ...and instead of telling the truth - "Oh, no, I totally do!" - Brenda says, "No, not at all.
 I really think I'm falling in love with you, Dylan."

-The realization of what just happened takes a moment to dawn on Rick - given that the inside of his brain probably looks like this - but he eventually furrows his brow as Frantic Synth comes in...
+The realization of what just happened takes a moment to dawn on Rick - given that the inside of his skull probably looks like this - but he eventually furrows his brow as Frantic Synth comes in...

 ...and Brenda, realizing her gaffe, quickly tries to course-correct with a stuttered, "I mean, Rick"...